novosga/novosga.github.io/docs/2.0/install-linux.md

 # Instalação no Linux

-Passo-a-passo para instalação do Novo SGA no GNU/Linux para as principais distribuições.
+Passo-a-passo para instalação do NovoSGA no GNU/Linux para as principais distribuições.

 **Requisitos**